vettloffah/woo-swell-migrate/README.md

 # WooCommerce Swell Migration Tool
 Migrate categories, products, and product images from WooCommerce to Swell.
 Typescript library.
 Pure ESM module - cannot be imported with `require`.
 Must use `import` syntax.

 #### Background
 My business migrated from WooCommerce to Swell, and there weren't any migration tools available.
-So as I was working through the migration for my own business, I created this library.
+So as I was working through the migration for my own business I created this library.

 #### Contributing
 If anyone would like to write tests for this library, that would be great.
 I had issues with getting jest to work with this pure ESM module.
 Other contributions welcome as well.
 Just fork the repo and submit a pull request.